PyVRP/VRPLIB/README.md

 Cost: 100
 ```

-A solution is represented by a set of routes, where each route specifies the sequence of clients to visit.
+A solution is represented by a set of routes, where each route specifies the sequence of customers to visit.
 Each route should start with "Route", followed by the route number, and followed by a colon.
-The clients to be served on the route are then listed.
+The customers to be served on the route are then listed.
 The solution file can also include other keywords like `Cost`, which will be separated on the first colon or whitespace.

-The convention is that client indices start counting from 1, but `vrplib` simply parses the file without strict requirements.
+The convention is that customer indices start counting from 1, but `vrplib` simply parses the file without strict requirements about those indices.

 Reading the above example solution returns the following dictionary:
 ``` python
 {'routes': [[1, 2, 3], [4, 5]], 'cost': 100}
 ```

 ### Other remarks
 - The `XML100` benchmark set is not listed in `list_names` and cannot be downloaded through this package.
 You can download these instances directly from [CVRPLIB](http://vrp.atd-lab.inf.puc-rio.br/index.php/en/).